JJ/raku-aulas/docs/scheduling-2.md

 `Iterable` role and implemented an `iterator` method, that returns the iterator on the `@!list` attribute.
 That's not the only thing we need for it to be in "a zipping context", however.
-Which begs a small diggression on Raku containers and binding.
+Which begs a small digression on Raku containers and binding.

 ### Containers and containees

 > El cielo esta entablicuadrillado, ¿quién lo desentablicuadrillará?
 > El que lo entablicuadrille, buen entablicuadrillador será.
-> -- Spanish tongue twiter, loosely translated as "The sky is
+> -- Spanish tongue twister, loosely translated as "The sky is
 > tablesquarebricked, who will de-trablesquarebrick it?
 The
 > tablesquarebrickalyer that tablesquaresbricks it, good
 > tablesquarebrickalyer will be.